gw8080/Oracle-program/README.md

 # Oracle-program

-Use droidscript, convert binary code generated to UTF-16 then translate to english.
+Use droidscript, convert generated binary code to UTF-16 then translate to English.